sankets1212/Desing_of_Data_Structures-Project-Assignment/Chat Message History Manager/README.md

 ## How to Run

-1. Save the code in a file named `chatmgr.cpp`.
+1. Save the code in a file named `src.cpp`.
 2. Open a terminal and compile the program:

    bash